MirageNet/Mirage/doc/Articles/Guides/Authority.md

 identity.RemoveClientAuthority();
 ```

 Authority can't be removed from the character object.
-Instead you will have to replace the character object using `NetworkServer.ReplacePlayerForConnection`.
+Instead you will have to replace the character object using `NetworkServer.ReplaceCharacter`.

 ## On Authority

 When authority is given to or removed from an object a message will be sent to that client to notify them.
-This will cause the `OnStartAuthority` or `OnStopAuthority` functions to be called.
+This will cause the `OnAuthorityChanged(bool)` functions to be called.

 ## Check Authority